Montmorency/fracture/README.md

 with a relaxed initial crack_slab.

-simulate_crack.py contains the helper functions that are attached to an LOTFDynamics object i.e. traj_writer, set the qmmm potentials etc.
+simulate_crack.py contains the helper functions that are attached to an LOTFDynamics object i.e. the traj_writer, the qm/mm potentials etc.

 In the submission script we execute: